google/WebFundamentals/src/content/en/updates/2017/03/dialogs-policy.md

 `alert()/confirm()/prompt()` dialogs are being changed.
 Rather than being app-modal, they [will be dismissed when their tab is switched from](https://crbug.com/629964).
 (Safari 9.1 already does this.)
-As of April 2017, this is slowly being rolled out.
+This is fully enabled on the canary and dev channels and partially enabled on the beta and stable channels, and will be enabled more in the future.

-The current plan for `beforeunload` dialogs is to require a user gesture on the page to allow them to show.
+The current plan for `beforeunload` dialogs is to require a user gesture to allow them to show.
 (This would not change the dispatching of the `beforeunload` event.)
 This aligns Chromium with Firefox, which made this change with [Firefox 44](https://bugzilla.mozilla.org/show_bug.cgi?id=636905).